skillrepos/cc-se/labs.md

 **Action:** In the Cowork tab, start a task with `~/capstone` as the working folder, then type:
 ```
 Create a Live Artifact dashboard called "Capstone Project Status".
-Each time it opens it should: read STATUS.md from this folder, pull
+Each time it opens it should read STATUS.md from this folder and
-fresh commit and issue activity for this repo from my GitHub
-connector, and display: latest status summary, recent commits,
+display: the latest status summary, the recent commits listed in it,
-test pass/fail, and any TODO/FIXME flags.
-Highlight anything that
+the test pass/fail result, and any TODO/FIXME flags.
+Highlight
-changed since the last open.
+anything that changed since the last open.
 ```

-> ⏱ **Patience note:** Several minutes — it's reading your repo AND your local folder.
+> ⏱ **Patience note:** Several minutes — it's reading and rendering your local folder's STATUS.md.

+> **Note:** The freshness here comes from **STATUS.md** being regenerated by your `/loop` (step 6) and the scheduled task (step 10) — the dashboard re-reads the file on every open.
+(In Lab 21 the freshness came from a *connector*; here it comes from a *local file* your automation keeps up to date.
+Same "live" idea, different source.)

 When it opens, verify it shows your real STATUS.md content and the commits from steps 3–6.